semrush/intergalactic/website/docs2/components/switch/switch.md

 The switch includes a text label, which can be added to one or both of the states.
 When the option is enabled, the text color uses the `--text-primary` token, and when the option is disabled, the text color uses the `--text-secondary` token.

-@table-caption Switch sizes and styles
+Table: Switch sizes and styles

 | Switch size (height in px) | Appearance example and margins   | Styles       |
 | -------------------------- | -------------------------------- | ------------ |